 Cuban-American, born and raised in Miami, time spent in Gulf states (as in Arabia/Persia, not of Mexico), Alejandra proves you can take the woman out of Miami but you can’t take the Miami out of the woman.
 An Assistant Interviews Editor at The Tempest, she has a Master’s in Gulf Studies from Qatar University and has taught ESL in Saudi Arabia.
 She enjoys discussing the intersection of politics and religion, and binge-watching sitcoms for funsies.

 Applied Psychology graduate from Kinnaird College for Women University.
-A sassy, classy, and annoyingly smart-assy Pakistani chick whose dream is to sip on some good chai while she watches the patriarchy burn to the ground, making a significant contribution to the world, and keeping her hair frizz-free.
+A sassy, classy, and annoyingly smart-assy Pakistani woman whose dream is to sip on some good chai while she watches the patriarchy burn to the ground, and keeping her hair frizz-free.
 As a Community Editor, she’s the person you hit up if you’ve got a story to tell the world through us.
 Or, if you’re lucky, she’ll find you.

 Senior Pop Culture Editor

 Shanicka is the Senior Pop Culture Editor at The Tempest.
 A writer of Jamaican descent living in New York, she believes pop culture is a necessary and accessible way to observe and critique society.
 Often and without prompting, she enjoys talking about Harry Styles, BTS, her year abroad in London, and the complexities of the Caribbean diaspora.

 Assistant Pop Culture Editor